-The Montreal Screwjob was a well-planned manipulation by Vince McMahon behind closed doors to get the title away from Bret Hart before leaving for WCW.
+The Montreal Screwjob was a well-planned manipulation by Vince McMahon.
+Behind closed doors, it was much more than getting the title away from Bret Hart before his departure to WCW.

 November 9, 1997 – The Day of the Montreal Screwjob

 Right before Bret “the Hitman” Hart walked to the ring for the main event at Survivor Series 1997, fellow wrestler Leon White — better known as Vader — beckoned him over.

 “Be careful out there,” White told his friend.
 “Vince has a tendency to screw people in these types of situations.”